🧙♂️ Welcome | The Hermit Way

 A high base Return on Capital Employed (ROCE) generally filters for low CAPEX industries but is also applicable to most companies.
 ROCE is also a fairly decent indicator of management’s competence.

-It is important to measure ROCE on a project rather than a company level.
-A good rule of thumb is to have an ROCE of 15% if the company is growing at 15% or more.
+Measuring ROCE on a project rather than a company level is important.
+A good rule of thumb is to have an ROCE of 20%.

 🦾 Search for Return Enhancers